Room Requests for Law Staff and Students

 For the web, the Faculty uses McGill's News / Events / Announcements system to advertise events across Faculty and McGill websites.
 This can be an effective means to get the word out to the McGill community outside the Faculty of Law.

-Events aimed at faculty members and students can be advertised on the McGill web calendar, and in the Babillard, the Faculty of Law's weekly email newsletter.
+Events aimed at faculty members, students and members of the legal community can be advertised on the McGill web calendar, and in the Babillard, the Faculty of Law's weekly email newsletter.
 Both the web calendar and the Babillard are great for keeping faculty and staff members in the loop.
+It is possible to have an event accredited for continuing legal education hours for jurists by making a request to the Faculty by completing a CLE Accreditation Request.

-The Faculty's web editor, Lysanne Larose, is responsible for posting events to the Atrium screen, the Babillard, and to the web calendar.
+The Faculty's web editor, Lysanne Larose, is responsible for posting events to the Atrium screen, the Babillard weeekly newsletter, and to the Web calendar.

 Please email Lysanne with complete details of your event at least 2 weeks ahead.
 She will need the title of the event, along with the date, time, location and a description (translated if possible).